How Payments Are Applied

 Note: Interest continues to accrue on student loans every day, even if your billing statement shows $0.00 or a reduced amount due.
 Continuing to make payments that at least cover interest will ensure that more of your next payment is applied to principal.

-Satisfying one or more future bills
+Satisfying future bills

 Removing the paid ahead status from your account